From Literature to Mathematics: Great Surprises!

 Xiaxia Zhang fell in love with California while visiting from Wenzhou, China.
 When her friend suggested enrolling at SMC, Xiaxia made a plan.
 “This plan was simple: Ace all the classes and transfer as soon as I could with a degree in Economics.
 After all, my parents had sacrificed a lot to support me.”

-Her one-time dream of becoming a writer and the effort to make friends, she decided, was a waste of time.
+Xiaxia decided her one-time dream of becoming a writer and the effort to make friends were a waste of time.

-While Xiaxia found that “a good work ethic and patience could get me anywhere,” she also discovered a different ‘math’: no friends = no one to share successes.
+Happy in her classes, Xiaxia found that “a good work ethic and patience could get me anywhere.”
+But she also discovered a different ‘math’: no friends = no one to share successes.

-She also volunteered helping homeless children at School on Wheels and working with at-risk dogs at Karma Rescue, which “helped me understand how everything is an outcome of social issues.”
+Xiaxia volunteered to help homeless children at School on Wheels and working with at-risk dogs at Karma Rescue, which “helped me understand how everything is an outcome of social issues.”

-Xiaxia graduated from SMC, went on to a summer internship at a venture capital firm, and transferred to UCLA as a joint Economics-Math major.
+After a summer internship at a venture capital firm, Xiaxia will transfer to UCLA as a joint Economics-Math major.